tanvik7072/OptiClave/README.md

 ## Materials

 ## Wiring
 The wiring for OptiClave is fairly simple:

 Connect pin 11 and the ground to the white LED in the cantilever.

 <img src="Pins.jpg" alt="alt tag" width="300"/>
 [SparkFun Pi GPIO Guide](https://learn.sparkfun.com/tutorials/raspberry-gpio/gpio-pinout)

 The Pi camera should be attatched via ribbon to the Pi board and slotted through the hole in the botton of the microscope to be clipped into the optics tube.

 Ensure all wires are kept outside of the cameras field of view and are removed before autoclaving.

-Electronics should be steralised using less aggressive techniques, ideally isopropyl alcohol
+Electronics should be steralised using less aggressive techniques, ideally isopropyl alcohol.

 ## Programming
 OptiClave comes with prewritten Python to work